-The LSBF postgraduate portfolio includes a wide range of master’s degree and pre-master’s programmes in management, finance and marketing.
+The LSBF postgraduate portfolio includes a wide range of master’s degree programmes in management, finance and marketing.

-You can also combine a postgraduate programme with a professional qualification such as ACCA, CIMA or CFA® to maximise your career potential.
+You can also combine a postgraduate programme with a professional qualification such as ACCA or CIMA to maximise your career potential.

 Our MBA programmes will provide students with the skills they need to become a successful manager in a variety of industries.
 You will be able to tailor your MBA to the sector that you want to work in, giving you specialist knowledge that will help you to excel in your career.